Tag Archives: 4G

 Are Small Cells for 5G?

 As the Small Cell Summit winds down I can’t help but wonder whether small cells are a technology awaiting 5G networks.
 There were many discussions on architecture at the conference which cannot but lead me to ask whether the market and technology drivers are in place for mass adoption.
-My reading of the situation points to further delays… Read More »
+My reading of the situation points… Read More »

 Meeting IMT-Advanced Requirements: A Look Under the Hood of Next Generation Wireless Networks.